balenaltd/handbook/On-call-rotation-primer.md

 2. Read the [DevOps Playbook](https://jel.ly.fish/view-all-faqs) (topic filter: `devops`)

 ## II.
-The basic on call procedure:
+The basic on call procedure

-0. An incident occurs
+If you are being paged about incident from [VictorOps](https://portal.victorops.com/client/resin-io-), follow this procedure:

-1. Acknowledge the incident (in our own flows and if needed, on the statuspage)
+1. Acknowledge the incident in VictorOps or reject it as false positive
+2. If positive, create incident in [Statuspage](https://status.balena.io) to make users aware we are working on it
-2. Investigate the incident
-    - Escalate to / pull in those who know
+2. Investigate the incident.
+Escalate to / pull in those who know if needed.
 3. Keep as much information as possible to analyze later
     - monitoring data
     - logs
     - enter an affected machine and gather info not otherwise exported / saved
-4. Resolve the incident (in our own flows, services, and if needed, on the statuspage)
+4. Resolve the incident (in our own flows, services, and if needed, on the Statuspage).
+Update/resolve incident in Statuspage as you progress.
-5. Analysis and prevention
-    - Causal analysis
-    - Logs/evidence/indicators considered for future alerting / automation
-    - Aim for at least a provisional postmortem within 24h (can be improved later)
+5. Complete post-mortem in Statuspage with additional information and root cause explanation.
+Aim for at least a provisional postmortem within 24h (can be improved later)
+6. Hashtag incident with a brief summary for all-hands call

 There are various actions an on-call engineer might take during their rotation to resolve or investigate an incident (step 4 above).
 Most of these actions can be found in the [DevOps Playbook (legacy/archive)](https://balena-io.github.io/devops-playbook/) (see below, III.4.), and if something is significant enough to warrant doing more than once it's worth including there.

+Keep in mind that we should create Statuspage entries for all the issues, even those caused by upstream dependencies (AWS, Heroku, DockerHub, etc).
+In such case provide link to an upstream incident and update users on the progress on the upstream side.
+Users "hand holding" is important part of SRE communication.

 ## IV.
 Tools